about-code/ng-mono/README.md

 - Authorship: **anonymous**
 - Ready: **y**

+> **Note:** In the generated app you'll find a document `docs/FILES.md` explaining the project directories and a few important config files.

-> **Important:** `ngc` requires a path mapping for package scopes in the
+> **Important:** `ngc` requires a path mapping for npm package scopes in the
-> generated `tsconfig-aot.json`.
+> generated `tsconfig*.json`.
 The scope provided upon project setup will be
 > added automatically.
 Other generators below allow to create additional package
-> scopes but currently can't add a `paths` mapping in `tsconfig-aot.json`.
+> scopes but currently can't add a `paths` mapping in `tsconfig*.json`.
 If
+> you generate packages with different package scopes than provided to the *Project*
-> you work with multiple scopes make sure to have a mapping for each of them in
+> generator, make sure to manually provide a mapping for each scope in
->`tsconfig-aot.json`.

-> **Note:** In the generated app you'll find a document `docs/FILES.md` explaining the project directories and a few important config files.
+> `tsconfig*.json` files.

 Running the app
 ```